CyberGhost vs Private Internet Access 2026: Which VPN Actually Wins?

 Security & Compliance

-Here's where things get genuinely interesting.
-Both have audited no-log policies — CyberGhost's was conducted by Deloitte, while PIA has been independently audited multiple times and has real-world legal proof from actual court cases.
-That distinction matters more than most review sites acknowledge.
+Here's where it gets interesting.
+Both have audited no-log policies — CyberGhost's was done by Deloitte, while PIA has been audited multiple times and has real legal proof from actual court cases.
+That's a meaningful difference that doesn't get enough attention.

-CyberGhost's Romanian jurisdiction is a genuine privacy advantage.
-PIA being US-based is a real — if manageable — concern.
-That said, PIA's court-proven no-log record and open-source transparency are legitimately hard to argue with.
-Honestly, I'd trust PIA's no-log policy more than plenty of "privacy-friendly" jurisdiction VPNs that have never been tested under legal pressure.
+CyberGhost's Romanian jurisdiction is a genuine privacy plus.
+PIA being US-based is a real concern, though manageable.
+But honestly, PIA's court-proven no-log record and open-source transparency beat plenty of "privacy-friendly" jurisdiction VPNs that have never faced legal scrutiny.

-Security protocols are equivalent across the board.
+Security protocols are equivalent.
 Both use AES-256 encryption, WireGuard, OpenVPN, and IKEv2.
 CyberGhost adds the NoSpy server option for maximum isolation.
 PIA lets you dial down to AES-128 if you want to trade a little security for speed.

 Edge: CyberGhost (jurisdiction); PIA (transparency and proven track record)